We are proud to be endorsed by the OMNE Nursing Leaders of Maine and ANA-Maine.

 How is the program designed, developed and built?

 The program is designed as a blended learning program based on 21st century approaches to health education.
-It combines learner-engaging online training modules with an interactive, hands-on live workshop.
+It combines learner-engaging online training modules with an interactive, hands-on virtual workshop.
 The program was developed to address the learning needs of the current multi-generational nursing workforce and to support the recruitment, integration, satisfaction and ultimately the retention of Maine nurses.
 The program was built by the Lunder-Dineen team and an advisory team of nursing thought leaders working across the continuum of care, utilizing the model of an academic-practice partnership.

 What has the program accomplished to date?